 Yes, but there are additional fees if you decide to use the payment plan.
 The first payment is due the first week of practice (Fri.
 Mar 22) and then the next 3 payments on April 5, Apr 26, and May 17 .

 Are coaches travel expenses included in the club fees?

 Yes.
 Fees for coaches' travel is included in our club fees.
 You would just need to take care of your own personal travel costs.

 If you did not play with FaR Out last year you will need to purchase a backpack - $40.
 You will also be responsible for your AAU Membership ($16) once you have been placed on a team.

 Is there any financial assistance available?

 Yes!
-We do a cookie sale twice a year where you are able to sell cookie dough.
-Half of what you sell goes toward your club fees.
+We do a cookie sale twice a year where you are able to sell cookie dough. $8 of every box you sell goes toward your club fees.
 We also participate in SCRIP.
 It’s a program where you buy gift cards and a percentage goes toward your club fees.
 You can learn more on our Fundraising page.
 If you have a special financial need, please contact the director in your area.